ANWITA934/useless_project_temp/README.md

 HARDWARE:- To detect incoming cell phone calls

 ### The Solution (that nobody asked for)
-By making a website that generate random funny dark humour quotes that will cheer up people in real time By making a cell phone signal incoming detector using just one op-amp
+- By making a website that generate random funny dark humour quotes that will cheer up people in real time

-## Technical Details
+- By making a cell phone signal incoming detector using just one op-amp

 ### Technologies/Components Used
 -For Software:-
  html,python,proteus